Welcome to the ‘Covid clinical diary’ of Trevor D Prior

 The reports in the news were completely accurate and the indentations and red patches left by PPE masks were to become a regular feature of my daughter’s WhatsApp posts.

 In the next article, Trevor starts to consider some of the issues about preserving PPE kit as the newspapers start to record the growing concerns of deficiency in supplies.
 Read the second instalment here.
 By signing-up, a message will alert you to the next publication.

 The Covid Clinical Diary is a three-part series taken from the recorded diary tapes of Trevor D Prior and edited and written by David R Tollafield with Trevor for ConsultingFootPain and first released on 20th June.
 Part 2 & 3 are available in July and August.
 The full story is planned for publication, so keep alert and sign-up in order to stay in touch with the latest news.
 Always check out my bookstore for the latest books and prices.

-Thank you for reading this series ‘Covid Clinical Diary’ written by Trevor Prior and Edited by David Tollafield
+Thank you for reading ‘Covid Clinical Diary’ Edited by David Tollafield